Barclays considers new pay plan to counter EU bonus cap

-LONDON (Reuters) - Britain’s Barclays Plc (BARC.L) is considering revamping its pay structure to work around new European rules that cap bonuses for senior staff, a person familiar with the matter said.
+LONDON, Oct 23 (Reuters) - Britain’s Barclays Plc is considering revamping its pay structure to work around new European rules that cap bonuses for senior staff, a person familiar with the matter said.

 The bank may give senior staff an additional monthly cash sum - on top of base pay and variable bonuses - which would be reserved for those occupying specific risk-taking roles.